 We've got 7 ingredients for this recipe, but absolutely essential are only 3 of them: almond milk, cocoa powder and collagen peptides.
 Let me explain a little:

+Since switching to a low carb diet, I have replaced whole milk with almond milk because it's much lower in carbs.
 I like Plenish Unsweetened Almond milk.
 It contains 6% almonds per 100 ml, which is a little higher than most other brands.
 It means you can froth it and it does not taste watery.

 Unsweetened, please.
 Both cacao and cocoa work here.
 The difference between the two?
 Cacao powder is raw and cocoa powder is roasted.
 Cacao has more nutritional benefits and cocoa has the more intense, deep taste.
 Your choice!